djalbat/murmuration/README.md

 ```
 Note that the `apply()` method takes `connection` and `callback` arguments.
 The latter must be called with a boolean `error` argument when the migration completes.
 Also note the format of the static `fromFilePath()` factory method.
 The file path of the text file is available via a standard `getFilePath()` method, by the way.

-Custom migrations must be collected together into a map the keys of which are precisely the file names of the custom text files in the migrations SQL directory.
+Custom migrations must be collected together into a map, the keys of which are precisely the file names of the custom text files in the migrations SQL directory.
 For example:

 ```
 const IdentifierCustomMigration = rquire("./identifierCustomMigration");

 const CustomMigrationMap = {
-  "13-Custom.txt" : IdentifierCustomMigration
+  "13-CUSTOM.txt" : IdentifierCustomMigration
 };
 ```

-This map is passed as an optional third argument to the `migrate()` function as follows:
+This map should be passed as an optional third argument to the `migrate()` function as follows:

 ```
 migrate(configuration, migrationsDirectoryPath, CustomMigrationMap (error) => {